optimagic-dev/optimagic/docs/source/differentiation/background.rst

 Background and Methods
 ======================

 In this section we explain the mathematical background of forward, backward and central differences.
-The main ideas in this chapter are taken from this [Dennis]_ and Schneidler.
-Our toolkit is developed for multivariate functions but can of course also be used for single variable functions.
-Notationwise x is used for the pandas Series params_sr.
+The main ideas in this chapter are taken from :cite:`Dennis1996`. x is used for the pandas DataFrame with parameters.
 We index the entries of x as a n-dimensional vector, where n is the number of variables in params_sr.
 The forward difference for the gradient is given by:

 .. math::